tolstenko/coolify-documentation/docs/coolify/git-sources.md

 # Git Sources

-Git Sources defines where your application's source code is located.
+Git Sources defines where to fetch / pull your application code.

 These sources are used to:
 - Setup helper apps (such as GitHub App, GitLab App) at your Git providers,
-- Provides access through tokens to your repositories,
+- Provides access through tokens/ssh keys to your repositories,
 - Clone your application's code,
 - Setup webhooks for automated deployments,
 - etc..

-## Types
+## Types of supported Git Sources
 Hosted or self-hosted versions of the following Git providers are supported:
 - GitHub
 - GitLab

+## Upcoming Git Sources
 - Bitbucket (WIP)
 - Gitea (WIP)

-## Features
-All commits are autodeployed through webhooks.
-You just need to write and push the code - everything else handled by Coolify.